lucaprudenzi/lucaprudenzi.github.io/contents/linux/dd.md

 permalink: /linux/dd.html
 ---

 To copy the entire content of a DVD, generating in this way a ISO file, you can use this command

+- Open the DVD with VLC
-`dd if=/dev/cdrom of=image_name.iso`
+- Close VLC and run the command  `dd if=/dev/sr0 of=image_name.iso`

 The ISO file can be played with Kodi or VLC